Skip to content

 However the most exciting story to emerge in recent years is lupin’s amazing attributes with regard to health and in particular obesity and the metabolic syndrome which includes a cluster of factors such as high blood pressure, insulin resistance and elevated blood cholesterol.

-Lupin enriched foods deliver on:
+Organic Lupin enriched foods deliver on:

 Keeping you feeling full longer